Pratik94229/Bike-Sharing-Demand-Prediction-End-to-End-Project/README.md

 Please note that the accuracy of the predictions may vary based on the input data and model performance.
 ## Conclusion

 This project demonstrates the application of machine learning models in predicting bike rental counts.
-By leveraging the power of XGBoost and utilizing various input features, the model achieves accurate predictions, allowing users to make informed decisions related to bike rental management.
+By leveraging the power of LightGBM and utilizing various input features, the model achieves accurate predictions, allowing users to make informed decisions related to bike rental management.

 The Streamlit deployment provides a convenient and interactive way to access the model's predictions, making it user-friendly and accessible to a wide range of users.